 Heidi keeps many traditions, spinning their diversity into her own beauty, strength, and power: Aché!

-- Heidi is a dancer spinning at the intersections of many traditions—jazz, tap, ballet, modern, Cuban salsa, belly dance, American Tribal Style—searching for her sweet spot
+- Heidi is a dancer spinning at the intersections of many traditions—jazz, tap, ballet, modern, Cuban salsa, belly dance, ATS—searching for her sweet spot.

 (Photo Credit: Studio Jaki)